Camtrup/StonkApp/readme.md

 ```
 Steps to run server:

-1. Make sure the project is clean, you can make sure of that by using the "mvn clean install" command in the command-line in the "Stonk" directory
+1. Make sure the project is clean, you can make sure of that by using the "mvn clean install" command in the command-line from the "Stonk" directory
 2. Navigate yourself into the "rest" directory with the "cd" command.
 Example: "cd Stonk/rest"
 3. Type "mvn spring-boot:run" into the commandline and your server will be generated.
 The backend of the app is now functional!
 ```